Roundtrip Ferry from Blanes to Tossa de Mar

 This path is known as Camí de Ronda (Spanish: Camina de Ronda): a series of footpaths built along the entire Costa Brava coast to help the Guardia Civil control the coast and stop smuggling.

-This particular path does not lead anywhere in particular — and indeed stops abruptly some 15 minutes into a calm walk.
+This path does not lead anywhere in particular — and indeed stops abruptly some 15 minutes into a calm walk.
 The views from the path are breathtaking.

-Unfortunately a few years ago, after a fatal accident in which someone slipped and fell on the sharp rocks below, the path was closed off.
+A few years ago, after a fatal accident in which someone slipped and fell on the sharp rocks below, the path was closed off.

 Diving off Sant Francesc